googleapis/google-cloud-python/packages/google-cloud-logging/docs/usage.rst

 .. note::

-    To reduce cost and quota usage, do not enable Stackdriver logging handlers while testing locally.
+    To reduce cost and quota usage, do not enable Cloud Logging handlers while testing locally.

 You can also exclude certain loggers: